mindfulness for kids

 Spoiler alert: Yes, they absolutely can.
 And if you’re curious to learn how to teach mindfulness to kids—and how the Balance app can help—keep reading.

-What is Mindfulness for Kids?
+What is mindfulness for kids?

 Mindfulness is the practice of being present in the moment and paying attention to your thoughts and feelings without judgment.
 Just as children can be taught to notice things like when they're hungry and when they're tired, they can also be taught to notice when they're thinking certain thoughts and feeling various emotions.
 And that's done through mindfulness exercises.